 The respective outgoing fees are displayed behind the respective peer as Base Fee and Fee Rate per Sat at 1ml.com.

 The base fee is given in mSats and the default value is 1,000 mSats

-The fee rate is given in ppm (parts per million) and the default value is 1 ppm
+The fee rate is expressed in ppm (parts per million) and means millionths or parts per million.

 With a base fee of 1000mSat and 1 ppm, the RTL update fee policy looks like this:

 Routing Fees are then calculated according to the formula:

 Routing Fee = Base fee + Volume * Fee Rate

 If the payment is two million satoshi, it would then read:

 Routing Fee = 1.000 mSat + 2.000.000 Sat * 1/1.000.000

 Routing Fee = 1 Sat + 2.000.000 Sat * 0,000001